 If you locate VH-MDX or something that is out of the ordinary for the area do not touch or approach the aircraft or object(s).
 Do not souvenir any components of the wreck.

-The area will be treated as a crime scene and to touch or walk near the objects could potentially mean you are tampering with evidence.
+The area will be treated by Police as a crime scene and to touch or walk near the objects could potentially mean you are tampering with evidence.
 Any photos taken could also be used in evidence.
 Also remember that five men died and they deserve appropriate respect.

 Back away from the aircraft and/or object(s) and move away from the accident site.
 Evidence is not only in the form of aircraft wreckage but also ground impact points and vegetation damage.
 You may also trample smaller pieces of wreckage, possibly losing them forever to investigators.

 There is also a potential health risk to people approaching the wreck.

-Note the accident site position by GNSS/GPS or otherwise and report the finding as soon as possible to the Australian Transport Safety Bureau (ATSB) on 1800 011 034 or NSW Police.
+Note the accident site position accurately by GNSS/GPS or otherwise and report the finding as soon as possible to the Australian Transport Safety Bureau (ATSB) on 1800 011 034 or NSW Police.

 NSW Police take this matter very seriously.
 You have now become a witness and may be involved in legal proceedings.